Melksedeque/notifications-page/README.md

 I followed a mobile-first workflow to create this responsive design.
 My process included:

 1. Initiating the project as a public repository on [GitHub](https://github.com/) for easier collaboration and sharing.
+[My repository](https://github.com/Melksedeque/notifications-page)
 2. Configuring my repository to publish my code to a web address, allowing me to easily share my project with others.
 3. Carefully studying the design to plan how I would approach the project.
 This planning phase was essential for creating reusable CSS classes.
 4. Structuring the content with HTML before adding any styles to ensure well-structured content.